UoA-CARES/cares_reinforcement_learning/docs/developer_guide/abstractions.md

 rather than concrete implementations such as DQN, SAC, or QMIX.

 This separation allows contributors to add new methods without rewriting the training loop.

-### Keep Data Structures Explicit

-Objects such as `Experience`, `EpisodeContext`, and `ActionSample` should make data flow clear and predictable.

-Avoid hidden assumptions or implicit state where possible.

-Explicit transition objects make debugging easier, simplify replay buffer design, and reduce coupling between components.

-This is particularly important for MARL methods where shared state and per-agent state must remain easy to reason about.
+!!! warning "Design Guide"
+    If runners have logic being added that is only utilised by one algorithm - rather than by types of algorithms - then something in the design is wrong.

-### When to Change an Abstraction
+## When to Change an Abstraction

 Sometimes new research requires extending an existing abstraction.